EOSC-synergy/o3webapp/DesignPhase/plotting-library/README.md

 - zooming is intuitive and supported by default
 - tooltips are supported
 - clear interface to address the chart, lots of options to customize plot
+- note that it may not make sense to add so many models.
+This was just to test whether the library can handle 100+ models.